stscoundrel/collection/README.md

 ```

-You can also turn an array into a colelciton.
+You can also turn an array into a collection.

 ```php
 <?php